 The original GPS module that was going to be used in our design was the 3DR Ublox GPS with Compass Kit, however it was found in the rules of the AUVSI Competition that our GPS had to updated at a minimum of 10Hz.
 The 3DR Ublox updates at 5Hz, meaning that it will have to be replaced.
 We originally chose this GPS module because it was available from a previous project.

-For radio communication, we chose the Spectrum DX8 transmitter and a AR8000 receiver.
+For radio communication, we chose the Spectrum DX8 transmitter and an AR8000 receiver.
 The DX8 built-in telemetry feature gives real-time information that help maximize performance while in flight.
 It uses a band of 2.4 GHz Digital Spectrum Modulation (DSM) with 8 channels.
 This transmitter has a large 128 x 64 backlit screen, which displays the quality of the signal coming to the receiver; a Spektrum Data Interface for expanded model memory, model sharing and firmware updates.
-I also has 4 user-selectable control modes.
 The Receiver uses the same band, number of channels and same modulation type as the transmitter.